 Doing Our Part

 Together, we can take steps to make our world more sustainable.
 For example, try bringing your own cup to the coffee shop and bringing your own bags to the grocery store.
 Another way to reduce your impact is to walk or bike to work or errands.
-Not only does it reduce air pollution, it’s great for your heath and takes an extra car off the road!
+Not only does it reduce air pollution, it’s great for your health and takes an extra car off the road!

 Here at Sun RV Resorts, we’re working to reduce our impact at resorts across the U.S. and Canada.
 Recycling is rolling out to resorts, offering an option to keep certain materials out of landfills.
 Additionally, our RV resorts feature shady trees to absorb carbon dioxide and provide habitats for birds.
 And at the Sun Communities main office, sustainable farming is supported through Sun Unity partnerships with Detroit’s Eastern Market.